About Me

 This hand maid language permit to describe a hierarchy of web components that generate HTML content when they are rendered.
 This specific language can be converted in C#.
 This components can access to data resources to render specific data accessible in the current user area, taking care of his credentials.
 With this update, a new Social Network is a blank page, and we assemble components to build the UI of the site, Online, with this embedded IDE.

 The social network engine that I developed allows the realization of custom portals.
-Here, one of the three portals that I developed.
+Here, one of the three portals that I developed for organisations.
 This is the site of an association affiliated to the CCI of Paris : search zone, personal profile, articles, chat, complete Web page editor, all this feature are activable and customizable to reach the needs of each organisation.

 There is a lot of successful projects that are not presented here.
 Perhaps, in the near future, I’ll plug my backup disks to get more screenshots to present more projects done.